10 Meaningful Valentine's Day Gift Ideas

 Not a good cook?
 With some advance planning and a little more money, you can arrange for someone to cook it for you and bring it to your house.

-Is there a sport or musical group that your significant other really enjoys?
+Is there a sport or musical group that your partner really enjoys?
 Do they love classical music or dance?
 Is there a show in town that's been getting rave reviews?

 Get tickets to something that THEY will love and plan to go with them.
 It may not be your first choice of activity, but they will certainly appreciate you putting their interests ahead of your own .
 You may even discover you enjoy that ballet performance / musical theater / hockey game / band / opera / monster truck event more that you thought you would!